-Ray Mabus is the 75th United States Secretary of the Navy.
-As Secretary, he leads America's Navy and Marine Corps and is responsible for an annual budget in excess of $150 billion and almost 900,000 people.
+Ray Mabus is the 75th United States Secretary of the Navy and leads America's Navy and Marine Corps.

 As Secretary of the Navy, Mabus is responsible for conducting the affairs of the Department of the Navy, including recruiting, organizing, equipping, training and mobilizing.
 Additionally, he oversees the construction and repair of naval ships, aircraft, and facilities, and formulates and implements policies and programs consistent with national security policies.
 Secretary Mabus is responsible for an annual budget in excess of $170 billion and leadership of almost 900,000 people.

 Upon assumption of office and throughout his tenure, Mabus has prioritized improving the quality of life of Sailors, Marines and their families, decreasing the Department’s dependence on fossil fuels, strengthening partnerships and revitalizing the Navy’s shipbuilding program.